 Table of Contents

 Part 1.
 Resisting Capture; 1.
 The Hostile Environment, Sally Skaife and Jon Martyn; 2.
 Caught in Contradiction, Sally Skaife and Jon Martyn; 3.
 Art Therapy as Resistance, Sally Skaife and Jon Martyn; Part 2.
 Grenfell; 4.
 Latimer Community Art Therapy: Developing from the Grassroots after Grenfell, Susan Rudnik; 5.
 ‘This is Our Group’: Art Therapy with Adolescents in the Shadow of Grenfell, Beulah Lambert; 6.
-Don’t go out that door: The pressure on a school to perform/conform in the aftermath of a disaster, Holly Caldecourt; Part 3.
+Don’t go out that door: The pressure on a school to perform/conform whilst its community faces the aftermath of a disaster, Holly Caldecourt; Part 3.
 Against All Odds; 7.
-A place of safety or a hostile environment?, Annamaria Cavaliero; 8.
-Prison Cells, Jessica Collier; 9.
+A place of safety or a hostile environment?: How enactment in an art psychotherapy group revealed impacts of immigration controls on the mental health of asylum seekers and migrants detained in a psychiatric unit, Annamaria Cavaliero; 8.
+Prison Cells: Transgenerational trauma and art psychotherapy groups with women in prison, Jessica Collier; 9.
 Protested Space: Artworks made in a therapeutic art studio under threat from cuts, Helen Omand; 10.
-Witnessing the Edge: Reflections on Co-Facilitating a Men’s Art Therapy Group in a Refugee Camp in Greece, Emily Hollingsbee and Katie Miller; Epilogue.
-Politics in Action, Sally Skaife and Jon Martyn
+Witnessing the Edge: Reflections on Co-Facilitating a Men’s Art Therapy Group in a Refugee Camp in Greece, Emily Hollingsbee and Katie Miller; Epilogue: Politics in Action, Sally Skaife and Jon Martyn

-Sally Skaife (PhD) is an art therapist and group analyst working in mental health.
-She was a Senior Lecturer at Goldsmiths, University of London, a chair of the British Association of Art Therapists, and a member of the editorial board of Inscape and currently, ATOL, and has numerous publications.
+Sally Skaife, PhD, is an art therapist and group analyst working in mental health.
+She was a Senior Lecturer at Goldsmiths, University of London; a chair of the British Association of Art Therapists; a member of the editorial board of Inscape and, currently, ATOL; and has numerous publications.

 Jon Martyn is an art psychotherapist and clinical supervisor.
 He was a lecturer at Goldsmiths College and co-founded the New Art Studio, a therapeutic art studio for refugees and asylum seekers with Tania Kaczynski.
 He now lives in Sheffield, South Yorkshire.

 ‘This book is at the vanguard of the political turn taking place in sections of the psychotherapy profession.
-Eloquent and accessible, it is a powerful, critical account of how art psychotherapy has been used on 'the front line' in a range of settings, not only to ameliorate the psychological harm produced by neoliberal policies, but also to empower the citizen.
-Skaife and Martyn's work is a call to arms, challenging many of the taken for granted norms of psychotherapy profession.’
+Eloquent and accessible, it is a powerful, critical account of how art psychotherapy has been used on "the front line" in a range of settings, not only to ameliorate the psychological harm produced by neoliberal policies, but also to empower the citizen.
+Skaife and Martyn's work is a call to arms, challenging many of the taken-for-granted norms of the psychotherapy profession.’

 ‘Sally Skaife and Jon Martyn’s book comes at a critical moment as art therapists grapple with the impact of the neoliberal "free market" policies that have contributed to the vast divide between the rich and the poor.
 This book questions the impact of capitalism and marketization on the epistemology of art psychotherapy.
 Practicing art psychotherapy necessitates that we question our complicity in colluding with privatization that values profit over wellness.
 As the world comes to grips with the inadequate distribution of health care during COVID-19, which has severely impacted communities of color, this book should be necessary reading for anyone working in mental health.’